 Dr. Wells holds an AB in Biochemistry from Brown University (1979) and received his DMS in Tumor Biology from the Karolinska Institute in Stockholm, Sweden, in 1982.
 Returning to Providence, Rhode Island, he received his MD from Brown University in 1988.
 Following his studies, Dr. Wells completed a postdoctoral fellowship in Tumor Biology at the University of California in San Francisco, California, and a Residency in Laboratory Medicine at the University of California in San Diego, California.

-Dr. Wells is president elect of the Wound Healing Society and a past president of the Academy of Clinical Laboratory Physicians and Scientists and the American Association of University Pathologists.
+Dr. Wells is president of the Wound Healing Society and a past president of the Academy of Clinical Laboratory Physicians and Scientists and the American Association of University Pathologists.

 View a list of Dr. Wells’ publications here.